ShivamMMMxyz/GeminiPromptsIndexer/Readme.md

 If you want to publish it on the Chrome Web Store, you’ll need a Google Developer account ($5 one-time fee).

 ⭐ If you find this useful, consider giving the repo a star!

+🤝 Contributing

+This is an open source project, so feel free to:

+Suggest new features by opening an issue

+Contribute by submitting a pull request

+Share ideas to improve usability or compatibility

+We welcome all contributions to make this extension even better 🚀

+📜 License

+This project is licensed under the MIT License.

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, as long as the original license and copyright notice are included.

+See the LICENSE
+ file for details.

+💡 Built with ❤️ for the developer community.